hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 The rules applied can be controlled via a configuration file, which will also enable specification of fragments to be added, and reactions to be performed.
-A shell script (minor_changes.sh)[../../contrib/bin/minor_changes.sh] invokes the executable with all options turned on, as well as making available some reaction based transformations, as well as a small fragment library (60 functional groups, max 3 atoms).
-Given 1000 starting molecules that generates 337k new molecules in about 15 seconds.
+A shell script [minor_changes.sh](../../contrib/bin/minor_changes.sh) invokes the executable with all options turned on, as well as making available some reaction based transformations, as well as a small fragment library (60 functional groups, max 3 atoms).
+Given 1000 random starting molecules the tool generates 337k new molecules in about 15 seconds using that configuration file.

 Obviously if a larger fragment library is used, those number can increase dramatically - see below for how to generate fragment libraries.